SolaceLabs/ep-sap-workflow/README.md

-# Github Workflow configuration for mule
+# Github Workflow configuration for SAP iFlow
-This repo will have the github workflow needed to plan, provision, and deploy mule application using Event Portal, Event Broker, and cloudhub
+This repo will have the github workflow needed to plan, provision, and promote SAP iFlow application using Event Portal, Event Broker, and SAP IS

 ## Things to note
 - Make sure github actions is enabled in your repo